MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-73-Radio-Broadcast-Services/subpart-G-Low-Power-FM-Broadcast-Stations-LPFM/section-73.860.md

 (4) The transmitting antenna of the FM translator and/or booster station(s) is located within 16.1 kilometers (10 miles) for LPFM stations located in the top 50 urban markets and 32.1 kilometers (20 miles) for LPFM stations outside the top 50 urban markets of either the transmitter site of the commonly-owned LPFM station or the reference coordinates for that station's community of license; and

 (5) Booster stations commonly owned by LPFM stations may conduct transmissions independent of those broadcast by the primary LPFM station for a period not to exceed three minutes of each broadcast hour.
 This is a strict hourly limit that may not be exceeded by aggregating unused minutes of program origination.
+Any such booster stations must comply with the rules concerning the Emergency Alert System set out in part 11 of this chapter.

 (c) A party that is a Tribal Applicant, as defined in § 73.853(c), may hold attributable interests in no more than two LPFM stations and four FM translator stations provided that the requirements set forth in paragraph (b) of this section are met.